AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 <!-- Please refer to [our documentation on example reviews](STUB_LINK example reviews). -->

-!!! tip "Navigating review comments"
+!!! tip "Reading review comments"
     Unresolved file-level and inline review comments will appear both in the `Conversation` and in the `Files Changed` tabs.

     - In the `Conversation` tab, comments are listed in chronological order based on when the reviewer wrote the comment, which might not match the order of the code itself.